|The Wm. H. & Edgar J. Magness Community House and Library or "Magness Library"

 Master Radford Reams.

-celebrate several more 100 year Anniversaries.
+several more 100 year Anniversaries.
 For the last fifty years the fountain has been commonly referred to as simply Hebe.
-Water has
+Water has not been

-not been connected in many years and few people even recognize it as anything more than a beautiful statue on an ornate base.
-As you walk by,
+connected in many years and few people even recognize it as anything more than a beautiful statue on an ornate base.
+As you walk by, admire

-Mr. and Mrs. O.W.
+and Mrs. O.W.
 Davis.
-In her correspondence and conversations Laura Worley made clear the gift was to honor her parents but was also an
+In her correspondence and conversations Laura Worley made clear the gift was to honor her parents but was also an early

-early tribute to Mary Cunningham and her work with the Women’s Rest Rooms Library.
-Laura actively supported Mrs. Cunningham and the
+tribute to Mary Cunningham and her work with the Women’s Rest Rooms Library.
+Laura actively supported Mrs. Cunningham and the library until

-because without her there would probably not be a Magness Library.
-As noted in the previous article Laura was born in McMinnville, was
+without her there would probably not be a Magness Library.
+As noted in the previous article Laura was born in McMinnville, was educated at St.

-painting, and the French language with private teachers and supplemented with extensive travel throughout the United States and Canada.
-Her
+and the French language with private teachers and supplemented with extensive travel throughout the United States and Canada.
+Her sister

 Sometime in the next few years Laura met Frank Worley of Ellettsville, Indiana.
 Frank Worley’s family had been successful merchants and in